Christianity and communism: parallels and differences

 Ideas of freedom, democracy, socialism, communism

 Also, the ideas of freedom, democracy, socialism, and communism (though not initially called that) were expressions of the age-old innermost desires and dreams of ordinary people, oppressed and humiliated.
 However, these ideas could not be formulated and promoted by these simple people themselves for a long time.
-They were kept in ignorance, subordination and "fear of God" (ie in obligatory respect for the lords, in superstitions and religious darkness - lords and lords are here from God).
-Their thoughts and desires only timidly "sprouted to the light" and were more accurately expressed by enlightened scholars whose "hearts bowed to the people."
+They were kept in ignorance, subordination and "fear of God" (ie in obligatory respect for the nobility, in superstitions and religious darkness - lords and rulers are here from God).
+Their thoughts and desires only timidly "sprouted to the light" and were more accurately expressed by enlightened scholars whose "hearts is inclined to the people."
 They were, on the one hand, those who did not forget their simple origins, and, on the other hand, some educated people from the richer classes, who had a more noble nature and took seriously Christian love and compassion for their neighbors.

 These efforts for a more just world order culminated in France in 1789-1794 with the Great French Revolution under the slogan equality, freedom, brotherhood .
 This revolution, while costing many lives (often unnecessarily) and temporarily suppressed, has played a crucial role in modern history: it has triggered the fall of feudal domination and paved the way for the development of society in the spirit of freedom, democracy, scientific and technical progress and social progress.